ANHIG/IMGTHLA/README.md

 The top-level directory contains the following lists, in order to provide consistency in both formatting and to record versioning information, as of version 3.32.0, all list files have been converted to csv format, and contain a header.
 The header is designated by hash tags at the start of the line.

 * Allele_status.txt - a csv file detailing for each allele how many times it has been submitted, from how many cells, the unconfirmed/confirmed status of the allele, if the CDS is fully sequenced and if the allele is cDNa or gDNA sequence.
-* Allelelist.txt and Allelelist.XXXX.txt - a csv file listed all alleles named at the time of the release, the XXXX in the file denotes a particular release.
-Allelelist.txt is a copy of the latest version.
+* Allelelist.txt  - a csv file listing all alleles named at the time of the latest release.
 * Allelelist_history.txt - a csv file detailing for each allele the official name used in each release of the database.
 * Deleted_alleles.txt - a csv file detailing all deleted allele names, with reasons for the deletion.
 This list also includes details of any suffix changes.
 * release_version.txt - a plain text file which denotes the current release version.